Furrah/blog/content/misc/bluehouse.md

 </div>
 </div>

-After a whole day of painting the greenhouse would forever be known as the Bluehouse.
+After a whole day of painting the greenhouse, it would forever be known as the Bluehouse.

 <p align="center">
 <img src="/misc/images/bluehouse/IMG_0884.jpeg" alt="drawing" width="600" loading="lazy"/>
 </p>

 ### The Lift
-From May to mid-July the Bluehouse was left to sit at the back of the garden and what quickly became evident was that the sun did not exist in the spot I had placed it in.
-This place got nothing.
-To the point where the sun would creep up to the front of the Bluehouse but never quite enter it..
-The Bluehouse needed to be moved to the front of the garden where there was lots of sun.
-After several failed attempts of organising friends to help lift, the Bluehouse was transported to its new home sitting atop some wooden sleepers.
+From May to mid-July, the Bluehouse sat at the back of the garden, and it quickly became evident that the sun did not reach the spot where I had placed it.
+This area received no sunlight at all...
+The sun would approach the front of the Bluehouse but never quite enter it.
+It was clear the Bluehouse needed to be moved to the front of the garden, where there was plenty of sun.

+After several failed attempts to organise friends to help lift it, the Bluehouse was finally transported to its new home atop some wooden sleepers.
 Here is James celebrating our accomplishment.
 <p align="center">
 <img src="/misc/images/bluehouse/IMG_1547.jpeg" alt="drawing" width="600" loading="lazy"/>
 </p>